lb930/Leetcode/0350 - Intersection of Tow Arrays II/readme.md

 What if the given array is already sorted?
 How would you optimize your algorithm?<br>
 What if nums1's size is small compared to nums2's size?
 Which algorithm is better?<br>
-What if elements of nums2 are stored on disk, and the memory is limited such that you cannot load all elements into the memory at once?<br>
+What if elements of nums2 are stored on disk, and the memory is limited such that you cannot load all elements into the memory at once?